I Love You

 I love you

-Ideapod.com tells me that emotional depth is, “Emotional depth is defined as the ability to register and understand other people’s emotions and can often be mixed with emotional intelligence.”
+Ideapod.com tells me that emotional depth is, โ€œEmotional depth is the ability to register emotions.
+It involves understanding other peopleโ€™s emotions.
+It can often be mixed with emotional intelligence.โ€

 So, what does relational depth mean to me?
 To me it means being emotionally, spiritually, and physically connected.
 The outer shell of this depth is the spoken word that is only the conveyance of an inner feeling.